oasisprotocol/nexus/README.md

 **Debugging note**: A lot of indexing happens when parsing the genesis data.
 To see what SQL statements genesis is converted into, run `nexus` with `CONSENSUS_DAMASK_GENESIS_DUMP=/tmp/genesis.sql`.
 The SQL will be written to the indicated file, provided that genesis hasn't been parsed into the DB yet.
 The easiest way to achieve the latter is to wipe the DB.

+## Name Origin

+"Nexus" is a Latin word, meaning "connection or series of connections linking two or more things".
+Similarly, Oasis Nexus connects off-chain products with the Oasis blockchain.